seismology-RUB/PyLoT/README.md

     cp path-to-pylot/inputs/autoPyLoT_regional.in ~/.pylot/autoPyLoT.in

-and some extra information on filtering, error estimates (just needed for reading old PILOT data) and the Richter magnitude scaling relation
+and some extra information on error estimates (just needed for reading old PILOT data) and the Richter magnitude scaling relation

-    cp path-to-pylot/inputs/filter.in path-to-pylot/inputs/PILOT_TimeErrors.in path-to-pylot/inputs/richter_scaling.data ~/.pylot/
+    cp path-to-pylot/inputs/PILOT_TimeErrors.in path-to-pylot/inputs/richter_scaling.data ~/.pylot/

 You may need to do some modifications to these files.
 Especially folder names should be reviewed.